Why indian choose overseas education

 • Friendships formed abroad often extend into professional networks across countries.
 Indian alumni communities flourish in many foreign cities, giving students access to mentorship, events and career referrals well beyond graduation.

-• That connectivity plus independence is why Indian students prefer to study abroad—not only for education, but for personal transformation and global friendships.
+• That connectivity plus independence beautifully explains why Indian students prefer to study abroad to seek personal transformation and lifelong global friendships alongside their formal education.

 Specialised Courses and Industry-Relevant Programmes

-Overseas universities increasingly offer programmes that simply don’t exist in India—or offer them with far deeper industry links and practical training.
+Overseas universities increasingly offer highly specialised programmes that remain rare in India or provide them with far deeper industry links and practical training.

 Not Available (or Rare) in India